National Cowboy & Western Heritage Museum: Exhibits

 The historical galleries include the American Cowboy Gallery, a look at the life and traditions of a working cowboy and ranching history; the American Rodeo Gallery, fashioned after a 1950s rodeo arena, provides a look at America's native sport; the Joe Grandee Museum of the Frontier West Gallery exhibits some of the more than 4,500 artifacts that once belonged to Western artist Joe Grandee; the Native American Gallery focuses on the embellishments that Western tribes made to their everyday objects to reflect their beliefs and histories; the Weitzenhoffer Gallery of Fine American Firearms houses over 100 examples of firearms by Colt, Remington, Smith & Wesson, Sharps, Winchester, Marlin, and Parker Brothers.

 The museum also houses Prosperity Junction, a 14000 sqft authentic turn-of-the-century Western prairie town.
 Visitors can stroll the streets, peek in some of the store windows, listen to antique player pianos, and actually walk into some of the fully furnished buildings.

 The museum also is home to an interactive children's museum titled Liichokoshkomo’.
 Making its debut in 2020, this outdoor space, meaning "let’s play", encompasses more than 100,000 square feet and offers hands-on learning through purposeful play and engaging activities, such as dodging a geyser, grinding corn, and loading a pioneer wagon.

-In September 2022, it was announced that the museum's American Rodeo Gallery would house the Professional Bull Riders Heroes & Legends hall of fame.
-It opened the following year.
+In September 2022, it was announced that the museum's American Rodeo Gallery would house the Professional Bull Riders Heroes & Legends Hall of Fame.
+It opened to the public the following year.

 The Museum is already home to the National Rodeo Hall of Fame, which was established in 1955, the year of the museum's founding.